lavaeater/suburban-commando/README.md

 Fudge the mechanics.
 #### Behavior Tree
 We could surely use a nice syntax for writing behavior trees, my man.
 So, if we think in very, very general terms, and use groups, we can get a nice tree going.
+So what do the enemies WANT to do?
+What is

 ### HUD
 Simply an overlay or something like that, displaying ammo, health, score, objectives and such.